MicrosoftDocs/edge-developer/microsoft-edge/dualengine/reference/idualengine20browser.md

 #### DualEngineInitializeWithRecoveryData

-Initialize the browser object using tab recovery data.
+Initializes the browser object using tab recovery data.

 > public HRESULT [DualEngineInitializeWithRecoveryData](#dualengineinitializewithrecoverydata)(REFGUID guidTabId, ULONG ulEntryId, IDualEngine20BrowserObserver * pDualEngineObserver, DUALENGINECONFIGURATION config, EngineSwitchingPolicyFlags engineSwitchingPolicyFlags, SentinelEntryInfo sentinelEntryInfo, LPCWSTR pszUrl, HWND hwndHost, HWND * phwnd)

 #### Parameters
 * `guidTabId` The GUID for the source recovery data file to initialize this instance with.

-* `ulEntryId` The id of the entry in the travel log to navigate to after recovery.
+* `ulEntryId` The ID of the entry in the travel log to navigate to after recovery.

 * `pDualEngineObserver` A pointer to the observer for this browser.